gvwilson/thirdbit/src/fiction/makers-return/index.md

 Dockety plucked it from her fingers with its smaller manipulator.
 Its eyes rotated one way and then the other as it studied the little piece of tech.
 "It is a communication device.
-I would have to disassemble it to learn more."
+This one would have to disassemble it to learn more."

 "Don't!
 Sorry, I know you wouldn't."